MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 The Teens: Weathering the Great Recession

 2017 – Published “Philanthropy as the South's Passing Gear: Fulfilling the Promise,” a report commissioned by the Southeastern Council of Foundations to update and revise MDC's 2007 State of the South report on “Passing Gear Philanthropy.”
-The report explores what has changed in terms of data, landscape, and philanthropic capacity and activity in our region and identifies opportunities where Passing Gear philanthropy can drive us far past the status quo.
+The updated State of the South report explores what has changed in terms of data, landscape, and philanthropic capacity and activity in our region and identifies opportunities where Passing Gear philanthropy can drive us far past the status quo.

 2016 – Published “North Carolina’s Economic Imperative: Building an Infrastructure of Opportunity.”
 The report examined patterns of economic mobility and educational progress by geography and demography in North Carolina, focusing on the education-to-career continuum.
 That analysis was paired with a close look at eight areas across the state

-2015 – After initiating and incubating Made in Durham, a public-private partnership focused on enabling all Durham youth to earn a postsecondary credential and attain economically rewarding work, MDC spun off the initiative as an independent nonprofit.
+2015 – After initiating and incubating Made in Durham, a public-private partnership focused on enabling all Durham youth to earn a postsecondary credential and attain economically rewarding work, MDC spun off the initiative as an independent nonprofit and continued in an advisory role and as organizer of its youth network.

-2014 – The State of the South report looked at the stalled economic mobility of young people and called on the region to develop and implement purposeful policies and systemic practices—an “infrastructure of opportunity”—to bolster the prospects for its 15- to 24-year-olds to achieve economic resilience as adults and a fulfilling social and civic life.
+2014 – The State of the South report "Building an Infrastructure of Opportunity for the Next Generation" looked at the stalled economic mobility of young people and called on the region to develop and implement purposeful policies and systemic practices—an “infrastructure of opportunity”—to bolster the prospects for its 15- to 24-year-olds to achieve economic resilience as adults and a fulfilling social and civic life.

 2013-2015 – Starting with a $50 million endowment from the Toyota Wellspring Education Fund, CREATE foundation asked MDC to help a tri-county initiative in Northeast Mississippi build a career readiness system accessible to all students to spur workforce development.